BNAV01/BNAV01/README.md

 - 2020 - 2020 Programming in JAVA. *Universidad de Chile* in alliance with Accenture.
 - 2020 - 2020 Participating in the "Formación y Trabajo" Program.
 Forge Chile Foundation.
   - Development of socio-emotional skills and employability skills
-- 2016-2019 Middle Education.
+- 2016 - 2019 Middle Education.
 New Little Collegue.
+- 2021 - Present Civil Eng. in computer science and telecommunications. *Universidad Finis Terrae*

 ## Skills